PlatONnetwork/docs/docs/PlatON经济方案.md

   - If the validator node that is punished and forced to withdraw is participating in the current consensus round, the validator node can continue to complete the block generation and validator work of this consensus round.
 If the node is punished after 410 blocks in the consensus round, if the next consensus round confirms that the validator node has the node, the node can continue to participate in the block generation and validator of the next consensus round.

+3. Restrict node qualification
+   The node is temporarily disqualified as a validator and locked for 56 epoch.
+During the lock-up period, it is not eligible to become a validator to participate in block production, and there is no staking reward.

 #### PlatON's punishment mechanism

 ##### DuplicatePrepare\DuplicateVote-Manual reporting and systematic penalties

 In PlatON, DuplicateVote means signing the same block height and different hash in the same view, which is manifested in CBFT, namely DuplicateVote ViewChangeVote and DuplicateVote PrepareVote.
 DuplicatePrepare indicates that the block node has two different hash blocks for the same height in the same view.
 In essence, the block is also verified by the signature of the block, so the node DuplicateVote and DuplicatePrepare in PlatON are unified as DuplicateVote.

 The node has a DuplicateVote behavior.
 If it is found by any user, it can initiate a DuplicateVote report transaction, submit the type and evidence of the DuplicateVote (the evidence can be obtained through the query double-out, DuplicateVote evidence interface provided) to the system slashing contract, and slashing After the contract validator is confirmed to be true, the system will reduce 10‱ of the reported node's own pledge as a penalty, and at the same time, the reported node will forcibly withdraw from the alternative validator candidate and revoke the pledge.
-All penalties are awarded to the reporting user.
+50% of the fine is given to the whistleblower, and 50% is put into the reward pool for block production and staking rewards in the second year.

 - A DuplicateVote report has a validity period, and reports that are more than 27 epochs are invalid.